Create Greater Space Through Clever Design

 Rethink your use of space

-When we move into a new house we tend to use rooms as they were originally intended – kitchen, sitting room, dining room, etc. This legacy use of the space can often continue for time immemorial because we become accustomed to certain ways of doing things, and over time habits settle and change seems increasingly impossible.
+When we move into a new house we tend to use rooms as they were originally intended â kitchen, sitting room, dining room, etc. This legacy use of the space can often continue for time immemorial because we become accustomed to certain ways of doing things, and over time habits settle and change seems increasingly impossible.

-Look at your space objectively – is it really working for you as a family?
+Look at your space objectively â is it working for you as a family?
 Do you find that there is no single space for you all to gather?
 Do some of the rooms make you feel trapped?
-Are you able to enjoy the garden, or your views, from different parts of the house, or is their visibility restricted by the internal design?
-Are there rooms in your house that are rarely used because they just feel tucked away and serve no real purpose?
+Can you enjoy the garden or your views from different parts of the house, or does the internal design restrict their visibility?
+Do you have rooms in your house that you rarely use because they feel tucked away and serve no real purpose?

 Repurposing the space will involve significant costs, but it could be the perfect solution if you do not want to move.
-Chances are if you don’t do it, the next person who buys your house probably will, and then sell it at a significant profit.
+Chances are if you donât do it, the next person who buys your house probably will, and then sell it at a significant profit.
 Better than profit comes to you when you do decide to move!

 Look Up

 Aim to draw the eye upwards at all times.
 Hang your mirrors high, hang your art high, hang your curtains as close to the ceiling as possible, and build a floor-to-ceiling bookcase.
-Think vertically and make use of the space between the tops of the furniture – this will give the room a sense of height.
+Think vertically and make use of the space between the tops of the furniture â this will give the room a sense of height.

 Larger furniture

-Small rooms don’t need small furniture as a general rule.
-In spite of what it may seem like, a few larger pieces can actually make a room seem much larger.
+Small rooms donât need small furniture as a general rule.
+Despite what it may seem like, a few larger pieces can make a room seem much larger.
 Avoid pushing furniture against walls, as the space behind the furniture can make your home appear wider than it is.

 You can float your furniture